-The two BL-2's were then rebuilt in Cape Ann's shops to become Seacoast Line 957 and Cape Ann 402.
-Refrigeration units were replaced with new ones.
-The locos and cars were painted in Cape Ann's shops, with the same paint scheme for simplicity, but with different colors.
+The F9's and BL-2's were then rebuilt in Cape Ann's shops to become Seacoast Line 412, 423, 957 and Cape Ann 402.
+Refrigeration units were rebuilt or replaced.
+The locos and cars were painted in Cape Ann's Bolton shops, using the same paint scheme for simplicity, but with different colors.

-The daily run of the Seacoast Line brings seafood south each evening, to interchange to Cape Ann overnight.
+Seacoast Line has two primary sources of traffic: seafood bound the Boston market, and marine engines and associated parts for service at Leslie Marine Services at Marias Industrial Park.
+The daily run brings seafood south each evening, to interchange with Cape Ann overnight.
 This allows fresh seafood to reach the Boston market each morning, in less than 24 hours after being pulled from the Atlantic.

 Typical 40' Seacoast Line boxcar